Hotel Siemsens Gaard: The story of the former merchant farm.

 In 1827, Jeppe Holst died as an extremely wealthy man.
 His widow, Anne Marie Nielsdatter Kofoed, was therefore a very attractive match, and in 1831 she married the somewhat younger Prussian consul Johan Chr.
 Pingel Siemsen.
 After this, the merchant farm was named "Siemsens Gaard".
 In the following years, the merchant's yard was expanded, but when the railway came to Bornholm at the beginning of the 20th century, the importance of the port became less - and the need for large merchant's yard also disappeared.

 During the 1930s, Siemsens Gaard was therefore converted into a hotel.
 The hotel had changing owners in the following years, but in 1971 Hotel Siemsens Gaard was bought by Tenna and Will Ipsen.
 Tenna and Will lovingly renovated the hotel, and with its charm and fantastic location, the hotel quickly became one of the island's leading hotels for locals and tourists alike.
-Today it is the son, Jens Ipsen, who is ready to give you a wonderful holiday experience in the idyllic setting.

 Look up prices for Siemsens Gaard by clicking on the price list.
 You can also inquire about prices including ferry crossings - as well as available periods - by using the inquiry box at the top of the page.
 You are also very welcome to call us every day of the week: +45 5695 8566.
 Book your stay now, and start looking forward to a wonderful holiday on Bornholm.